wwwkom/chd/docs/source/index.rst

 Treatment for congenital heart disease may include regular health checkups, medicines or surgery.
 If you have adult congenital heart disease, ask your healthcare professional how often you need a checkup.

-Check out the :doc:`vedio` section for further information.
+Check out the :doc:`video` section for further information.

 .. note::